ofelix60/inventory-app/README.md

 <br>

-step 3: Build and run the project
+Step 3: Build and run the project

 <br>